uwdb/website/events/other/2018/database_self_assessment_2018.markdown

 **To get from the hotel to the Paul G. Allen Center for CSE**:

 We will use a shuttle to go from the hotel to the building and back.
-We will post more information here closer to the event dates.
+On both days morning, our shuttle is at 8am sharp.
+Please be in the hotel lobby before 8am.
+If you miss the shuttle, you can walk (it takes 20 min, with one part uphill) or please use your favorite taxi or ride sharing service.

 **Driving and parking information for those coming on their own**: